mcjojos/rebalancing-service/README.md

 - Consumes strategies
 - For each customer, find which strategy applies to them using their risk level and years until retirement
 - Retrieves the customer portfolios from the Financial Portfolio Service
-- Use a customer's selected strategy's asset percentages, calculate the trades that must be made to rebalance their portfolio
+- Use a customer's selected strategy asset percentages, calculate the trades that must be made to rebalance their portfolio
 - Batch customer trades and send them to the Financial Portfolio Service - the max amount of trades per batch should be configurable

 Strategies whose percentages don't sum up to 100 are discarded and ignored